 Where you install a GPS tracking device on your vehicle can have a dramatic effect on how useful they will be and how accurate the location they provide.

-GPS Tracking devices report most accurately when the antennae have a clear view of the sky.
-Check your manual for the location of the antenna on your spesific gps device.
+GPS Tracking devices report most accurately when their antennae have a clear view of the sky.
+Check your manual for the location of the antenna on your specific GPS device.

-If you want to hide a GPS tracking device, it will not provide the location accuracy as if it were sitting out under your front window.
+If you hide a GPS tracking device, the accuracy of the location it provides will not be if it were sitting out under your front window.

 But we have some tips for you to help improve your results: